Kirkersville shooting

-On May 12, 2017, a shooting and hostage crisis took place in the village of Kirkersville, Ohio.
+On May 12, 2017, a shooting and hostage crisis took place in the village of Kirkersville, Ohio, United States.
 Three people, including the local police chief, were killed.
 The events began when Kirkersville Police Chief Steven Eric Disario responded to reports of an armed man, and was shot and killed during a shootout.
 The gunman, identified as 43-year-old Thomas Hartless, then entered a local nursing home and killed two people before committing suicide.

 Background

 Kirkersville is a village with a population of 525 at the 2010 census, located 25 mi east of Columbus and characterized as quiet.
 Its police department is small, operates part-time, and consists of only three officers: Chief Steven Eric Disario, a second officer who was on military leave at the time of the shooting, and an auxiliary officer.
 The department relies on the Licking County Sheriff's Department when its officers are off-duty.

 Events

 At around 7:45 a.m., Chief Disario responded to a report about a man with a gun, later identified as Thomas Hartless.
 Arriving at the Pine Kirk Care Center, a local nursing home, Disario spotted Hartless in an alley behind the home, and issued a radio communication that he had spotted the gunman.
 According to Ohio Attorney General Mike DeWine, before shooting Disario, Hartless had taken two people hostage over an hour before to conceal his presence.
 Hartless and Disario engaged in a shootout that left Disario fatally wounded, while the two hostages escaped unharmed.
 Disario was found by responding deputies who pulled him to safety.
 He later died at a hospital.

 After murdering Disario, Hartless entered the nursing home, which had 23 residents inside at the time, and killed two female workers.
 Police eventually found Hartless dead inside the building, having reportedly committed suicide.
 They evacuated the home of any residents hiding inside.
 The situation was declared under control by police by 10:00 a.m.

 The nearby Kirkersville Elementary School was put on lockdown as a precaution, with students en route being redirected to Watkins Middle School.